husnejahan/YOLO-object-detection/README.md

 2. Under the section [region] there is a line to specify the number of classes (around line 244), we need to change it to classes=1 or the number of classes we have.

-+Firstly at the top of file, need to change the batch size to 64 and subdivisions to 64 (they will be commented out)
++ Firstly at the top of file, need to change the batch size to 64 and subdivisions to 64 (they will be commented out)

-+Change height and width to 288 and 288 for faster training
++ Change height and width to 288 and 288 for faster training

 # In the darkflow/darkflow-master directory, execute the following line: